grexor/apa/docs/source/analytics.rst

 Lexogen 3' forward
 ######################

-The assignment of the cleavage site follows this procedure:
+This protocol produces A-rich reads at the 3'-end of the sequence.
+The assignment of the cleavage site loci is as follows:

-#. set the site loci (cs_loci) as the last (3' end) nucleotide of the alignment
+#. set the CS site as the last (3' end) nucleotide of the mapped read (alignment)
-#. check 18nt upstream of cs_loci: IF #A>10, skip alignment

-Since we allow soft clipping and do not pre-process the reads, we need to check the ending of the alignment for internal priming.
+#. if the last 20nt of the alignment is A-rich (#A>10), skip it (genomic priming)

+Finally, construct the APA local-atlas from the CS-loci.

 Lexogen 3' reverse
 ######################

-To-do docs
+This protocol produces T-rich reads at the 5'-end of the sequence.
+The assignment of the cleavage site loci is as follows:

+#. set the CS site as the first (5' end) nucleotide of the mapped read (alignment)
+#. if the first 20nt of the alignment is T-rich (#T>10), skip it (genomic priming)

+Finally, construct the APA local-atlas from the CS-loci.

 Local poly-A atlas (database)
 ===========================